About Peter Bregman - Best-selling Author and Top-ranked Global Speaker on Leadership & Personal Growth:

 Peter designed the Bregman Partners proven, proprietary Big Arrow process - to align people to work together to accomplish an organization’s most important work.
 The Bregman Arrow Measurement tool (BAM)©tm - quantifies the leadership and organizational gaps that block successful execution.

 He has implemented his proprietary solutions with CEOs and senior leaders in many of the world’s premier organizations, including Allianz, American Express, Brunswick Group, Goldman Sachs, Morgan Stanley, Deutsche Bank, JPMorgan Chase, FEI, GE Capital, Merck, Clear Channel, Nike, UNICEF, among others.

 Peter earned his B.A. from Princeton University and his M.B.A. from Columbia University.

 What Peter BregmanTalks About:

-Drawing from his book of the same title| Peter sets out the new, simple rules for leading in a way that brings focus to an organization and makes the best use of everyone’s talents.
+Drawing from his best-selling book, 18 Minutes: Find Your Focus, Master Distraction, and Get the Right Things Done – Peter sets out the new, simple rules for leading in a way that brings focus to an organization and makes the best use of everyone’s talents.